Immunotherapy for Mesothelioma

 How Much Does Immunotherapy for Mesothelioma Cost?

-According to an article in Frontiers in Oncology, the cost of Opdivo and Yervoy can exceed $292,000 a year.
-Reuters has reported it costs an average of $150,000 per year for other immune checkpoint inhibitors like Keytruda and Imfinzi.
+Reuters has also reported it costs an average of $150,000 every year for checkpoint inhibitors like Keytruda and Imfinzi.

-At Mesothelioma Hope, we understand the high costs of immunotherapy and other treatments can be a significant burden for cancer patients.
-This is why we’re committed to helping you navigate the financial challenges that come with a mesothelioma diagnosis.
+Mesothelioma Hope understands the high costs of immunotherapy and other treatments can be a significant burden for cancer patients.
+This is why we’re committed to helping you navigate the financial challenges of a mesothelioma diagnosis.

-Contact us for free to learn about veterans benefits, asbestos claims, and other ways to access compensation that can help pay for your treatment.
+Contact our Patient Advocates to learn about asbestos claims, veterans benefits, and other ways to access compensation for your medical treatment.

 When it comes to mesothelioma immunotherapy, having the right medical team by your side is crucial.
-Mesothelioma Hope can help you find doctors who have expertise in immunotherapy.
+Mesothelioma Hope can help you find a local oncologist who specializes in immunotherapy.

 We can also help you: